 As waters warm due to climate change, corals are in mortal peril.
 But corals comprise multiple organisms: a coral host, a photosynthetic microalgae, and a little-characterized microbiome.
 When warm waters stress corals, it might be their microbes, including their photosynthetic partner, that help them take the heat.
+Go here to reference the related publication and other links.

 The Joint Genome Institute presents the Genome Insider podcast.